Revolutionary War Raids & Skirmishes in 1776

-Robert Howe and his North Carolina Regiment entered Norfolk and took overall command of the American forces in the town.
+January 1-2, 1776 at Norfolk, Virginia - On December 14, Col. Robert Howe and his North Carolina Regiment entered Norfolk and took overall command of the American forces in the town.
 Lord Dunmore and his Tory recruits had taken refuge aboard several British ships in the harbor.
 He demanded provisions from the town for himself and his troops.

 After hearing this demand, the townspeople refused to send him some provisions and to allow him to send a foraging party ashore.
 The militia had even started to take potshots at the British ships.
 Dunmore asked Howe to stop the militia from firing on the ships and Howe declined.
 On December 31, during the morning, Dunmore announced that he would open fire and bombard Norfolk

-January 5, the HMS Tamar and HMS Cherokee detained a fishing sloop that was leaving Sullivan's Island.
+January 5, 1776 at Haddrell's Point, South Carolina - On January 5, the HMS Tamar and HMS Cherokee detained a fishing sloop that was leaving Sullivan's Island.
 In response to this, the 1st South Carolina Regiment, located on the island, sent out an auger full of armed troops to reclaim the fishing boat.
 The British ships fired on them, forcing

 the Patriots back to shore.
 While this was going on, the 4th South Carolina Artillery were manning the fort at Haddrell's Point.
 They fired on the British ships, stopping them from chasing the Patriot ship.
 Neither side had much effect.
 On January 6, the British ships left the harbor.

 January 8, 1776 at Charlestown, Massachusetts - On January 8, a performance of British Gen. John Burgoyne's farce "The Blockade of Boston" was ironically interrupted by the announcement that some American troops were conducting a raid.
 The audience mistakenly thought the announcement, made by an actor dressed in the uniform of a Continental

 Army sargeant, marked the opening of the play.
 The raid, led by Maj.
 Thomas Knowlton, succeeded in capturing 5 British prisoners and burning 8 houses.
 Knowlton's force did not suffer any casualties.